Federal Government opens sustainable housing in Ajo

-Phase 1 consists of seventeen two bedroom/two bath units and four three bedroom/two bath units ranging from 1276 to 1570 square feet of living space.
+Phase 1 consists of seventeen two bedroom/two bath units and four three bedroom/two bath units ranging from 1920 to 2208 gross square feet.
 The units include an open-concept floor plan with living and dining areas, a master suite, two full bathrooms, a two-truck enclosed garage, and a covered front and back porch or patio.
 This community development includes centrally-located recreational space with multiple open-air pavilions for family picnics.

 Sustainable design and construction were critical mandates and served as an organizing principal throughout the project.
 GSA has long been committed to lowering cost of operations and reducing our impact on the environment by creating energy efficient buildings.
 These efforts allow us and our customers to make smart investments that will save taxpayer dollars, shrink our environmental footprint and support a clean energy economy.